 Remove unwanted distractions.
 Studies have repeatedly confirmed that multitasking isn’t really a thing.
 What we’re actually doing, when we try to do multiple things at the same time, is task switching.
 This process of alternating between two different mindsets only leads to decreased efficiency and difficulty recalling details.
 When your new sales professionals are in learning mode, make sure their distractions are limited.

 Why is teaching a new subject so effective?
 For one, it forces recollection and repetition of information.
 Secondly, it clearly exposes areas of confusion and misunderstanding.

 There’s no need to force new hires to present their learnings to a large group since this can be unnecessarily stressful.
 At the end of a training session (or each of the first few weeks on the job), have them present what they’ve learned to an audience consisting of the sales manager and a couple of members of the sales team.
 It doesn’t need to be an award-winning performance — they just need to display expertise in the core areas.

 Tips for engaging onboarding presentations

 You want to provide your newest sales professionals with an exciting and memorable onboarding process.
-Conventional PowerPoint or Keynote presentations have a reputation for being unengaging, but if sales managers utilize right tips and tricks, even these classic teaching tools can be effective.
+Conventional PowerPoint or Keynote presentations have a reputation for being unengaging, but if sales managers utilize the right tips and tricks, even these classic teaching tools can be effective.